 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.[This is a 2007 post which seems to come up often in google searches for folks.
+And I may revise the content as necessary.[This is a 2007 post which seems to come up often in google searches for folks.
 I would point out that I have a more recent recent post with more and updated thoughts on the topic, written in 2017.
 See Looking for CF people, or CF work?
 What can you do?]

 With the recent uptick in the economy, I hear increasing interest from companies looking to find CF help, or people looking for new opportunities (jobs or contracts).
 As such, I find myself pointing out where to offer or find such jobs.
 After a couple, I've decided to make it a blog entry.
 Of course, this isn't the be-all end-all list.
 Feel free to recommend alternatives in the comments.